Chart Color Schemes

 Narre Warren - South West has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.7% of all households, including 36.9% couples with children, 23.0% couples without children, and 14.1% single parent families.
-Non-family households comprise the remaining 24.3%, with lone person households at 21.5% and group households making up 2.9%.
-The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.
+Family households dominate at 75.7% of all households, comprising 36.9% couples with children, 23.0% couples without children, and 14.1% single parent families.
+Non-family households make up the remaining 24.3%, with lone person households at 21.5% and group households comprising 2.9% of the total.
+The median household size of 2.8 people is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households